namiri-tech/docs-rdme-ke/docs/HOW-TO/using-the-digitax-kenya-api.md

 ---
-title: Using the DigiTax Kenya API
+title: Start using the DigiTax Kenya API
+excerpt: All you need to start using the API
 deprecated: false
 hidden: false
 metadata: